leanprover-community/lean4-samples/SimpleMonads/readme.md

 But how does adding a return type of `StateT` allow stateful "inputs" to be passed to the divideIt function?
 How can a return type add an input?
-Are well that gets back to "curryint", check the reduced type:
+You can use "currying", check the reduced type:

 ```lean
 #reduce StateT Nat (ExceptT String Id) Float -- Nat → Except String (Float × Nat)
 ```

-So StateT has turned the return type into a function that takes a natural number as input.
-This has essentially then added an input parameter to our function, but it doesn't have a name, and can only be accessed by the StateT interface `get`, `set` and `modifyGet`.
+So StateT has turned the return type into a function that takes a natural number as input and returns the natural number in the pair `Float × Nat`.
+So it has essentially then added an input parameter to our function, but it doesn't have a name, and can only be accessed by the StateT interface `get`, and `modifyGet`.

 You can now use `bind` manually to chain the 2 monadic functions, in this case (`modify` from StateT and `pure` from `ExceptT`) and the `bind` function on StateT